 If you want to purchase a Cricut or learn more about these cutting machines, please scroll down to the end of this article to find links to the current sales and where to purchase.

-Step 5: Apply stickers
+Step 5: Apply the Decals

-It's time to apply the stickers and decorate the library.![LFL Painted Back]()
+It's time to apply the stickers and decorate the library.
+Use transfer tape to place the decals onto the library. ![Little Book Library Left side and front]()

 Finished!